 Best Advice?
 “Fearlessness is a muscle.
-The more I exercise it, the less my fears run me.”
-This is a quote I once read by Ariana Huffington.
-Paradoxically, I think fearfulness can make a person reckless, whereas fearlessness gives you the mental space to think calmly and logically about tough decisions.
+The more I exercise it, the less my fears run me” (a quote by Ariana Huffington).

 Biggest failure & lesson?
-Without openness and transparency, you can lose the trust of your team, especially during the tough times.
 Rapt Media went through some scary moments as we were getting off the ground.
-I thought if they knew exactly how tough things were, they would panic and quit their jobs and then we’d really be in trouble.
-So I kept them out of the loop during some critical events while we were closing our seed round.
+I thought if my staff knew exactly how tough things were, they would panic and quit their jobs.
+So I kept them out of the loop while closing our seed round.
 When we finally closed that round, I turned to the team to celebrate only to discover I’d lost their trust.
 Since then, I share the good news and the bad and we tackle the issues together because the vision is worth it.

 Definition of success?
-To me, success is building and leading an amazing team capable of creating something indelible and transformational.
-I think many entrepreneurs are driven to change the world, and I’m no different.
+Success is building and leading an amazing team capable of creating something indelible and transformational.

 Best Advice?
 Never pass up an opportunity to use a rest room.

 Biggest Failure & Lesson?
 Failing to start doing what matters sooner.
 The lesson learned is to start before you’re ready.

 Definition of Success?
 Discovering what you’re supposed to be doing and then doing that.